This is the first in a series of articles on giftedness, how to identify it, how it manifests, and how to manage it.

 Given these challenges, many gifted children are more comfortable interacting with the teacher and other adults rather than peers, which can lead to bullying and further social isolation.

 I struggle in school, I know I am popular, I always have so many kids around me.
-I get invited to all the parties.
 Regardless I feel so deeply empty, I feel so lonely.
 I am surrounded with people, but I always feel isolated and lonely.
-I have this deep hole in my stomach, and most days are hard to get through.
-I know I think in ways that others don’t; I get bored with their conversations, but I just pretend.
+I know I think in ways that others don’t so I get bored with their conversations, but I just pretend.
 The only time I feel good is when one of my friends visits from abroad; we can talk for hours and days about everything and anything such as space and time and existence.

 L. (16 years) – Highly gifted/ clinical depression